Director of Communications

 Where no relevant exemption applies

 Some activities that would otherwise be regarded as registered lobbying are exempted by the Act’s only Schedule.
+A major exemption applies to those bodies covered by existing freedom of information legislation, such as local authorities and universities.

-The most relevant exemptions are when a communication is:
+For those not exempted for that reason, the most relevant exemptions are when a communication is:

 - In regard to an issue you are raising on your own behalf (that is, in relation to your own affairs or views)